j0k3r/jekyll-flickr-photoset/README.md

 #### A Flickr API key

-You can obtain a Flickr API key [here](http://www.flickr.com/services/apps/create/).
+You can obtain a Flickr API key [here](https://www.flickr.com/services/apps/create/).
-And follow instructions on [the FlickRaw page for authentication](http://hanklords.github.com/flickraw/):
+And follow instructions on [the FlickRaw page for authentication](http://hanklords.github.io/flickraw/#label-Authentication):

   - create a `flickr.rb` file with content of "Authentication" bloc code
-  - replace api key by the one previously generated on the Flickr website
+  - replace `api_key` & `shared_secret` by the one previously generated on the Flickr website
   - launch it with `ruby -rubygems flickr.rb`
   - follow instructions